dorjeduck/llm.mojo/README.md

 ## Project Outlook

-llm.🔥 began in 2024 as a response to Karpathy's then newly released [llm.c](https://github.com/karpathy/llm.c).
+llm.mojo began in 2024 as a response to Karpathy's then newly released [llm.c](https://github.com/karpathy/llm.c).
 Its purpose was to show that Mojo could implement the same low-level, C-style program — raw pointers, manual memory management — while matching its performance.

 Sustained interest in the repo has kept us updating it to track new Mojo releases, without expanding its scope.
 In that same spirit, our next planned milestone is a port to **Mojo 1.0**.
 Beyond 1.0 we have no concrete plans to develop the project further.